are fish vertebrate or invertebrate?

 Are Fish Vertebrate or Invertebrate?

-Invertebrates don’t have backbones.
-They have soft bodies or a hard outer casing that protects their bodies.
+Invertebrates have soft bodies or a hard outer casing that protects their bodies.

 Why Do Fish Have Backbones?

-The backbone is a fundamental part of the skeleton, providing support to the soft and delicate organs.
+The backbone is a fundamental part of the skeleton, supporting the soft and delicate organs.
 It also supports the fins, which extend from the spine and perform several crucial swimming functions.

 Protects Organs

+The spinal cord is fragile.
 Not only does the backbone support the organs, but it protects them.
-While the spinal cord is essential, it’s fragile.

-Fish need their spines to be in excellent working order because they have many nerves that send information to the brain and other parts of the body, acting as a messaging pathway between the brain and body.
+Fish need their spines in good working order because they have many nerves that send information to the brain and other body parts, acting as a messaging pathway between the brain and the body.

 The spinal cord runs through the spine, so the bony structure protects it.
 Without healthy, efficient backbones, fish wouldn’t move properly and would struggle to survive.